midas/servitude/README.md

 ### Servitude::Configuration

 All Servitude servers automatically have a configuration instantiated for them (although it may be empty).
 The default class for the configuration is
 Servitude::Configuration.
-In order to define a custom configuration, define a custom configuraiton class (which may inherit from Servitude::Configuration) and simply override the Servitude::Server#configuration method in your Server class.
+In order to define a custom configuration, define a custom configuration class (which may inherit from Servitude::Configuration) and simply override the Servitude::Cli::Service#configuration method in your Server class.
 Be sure the custom configuration calss accepts the command line options and passes them to the super class's initializer or configuration will be completely broken.

     module AwesomeServer
-      class Configuration < Servitude::Configuration
+      class Cli < Servitude::Cli::Base
-        def initialize( cli_options )
-          super( cli_options )
-          # possibly do something else ...
-        end
-      end

-      class Server
-        include Servitude::Server
+        # necessary so Thor does not pick this method up as a CLI method
+        no_commands do
           def configuration_class
             AwesomeServer::Configuration
+          end
         end
       end
     end